Why are Microsoft Teams new features focused on wellbeing?

 Burnout, overwhelm, and stress.
 The mental charge of the workday can have serious impacts on the physical and mental wellbeing of employees.
 This has only increased since March 2020.
 In one study, 29% of respondents reported experiencing negative impacts on their mental health since the Covid crisis and working from home began.

-There are many ways for organizations to look after employee wellbeing like virtual coffee chats, check-ins, and helpful internal communications.
+There are many ways for organizations to look after employees mental and digital wellbeing like virtual coffee chats, check-ins, and helpful internal communications.
 Still, it’s always useful to provide nudges encouraging employees to check in with themselves.
 Headspace, an app already used around the world to teach people mindfulness is now coming to Teams.
 This will allow employees to check-in and carve out a few moments of mindfulness practice in their day.

 Grab a Coffee in a Virtual Coffee Shops